jalilmm/NLP_playground/README.md

 In this Repo, I am trying to go through NLP practices

 0. Tokenization and Vectorization
-2. Bigram
+1. Bigram
-3. Attention
+2. Attention
-4. Transformer
-5. Chatbot
+3. Chatbot
-6. Sentiment analyzes
+4. Sentiment analyzes
-7. ...
+5. ...